 Good reasons to reset:

-- Router behaving erratically after a configuration change
+- The router started behaving erratically after a settings change

 Not a good reason:

-- Slow internet - that is usually your ISP or your device, not the router
+- Slow internet - that's usually your ISP or your device, not the router itself

-- WiFi range problems - a reset will not improve hardware range
+- WiFi range problems - a reset won't improve what the hardware can do

-- A single device cannot connect - the problem is likely on that device
+- One device can't connect - the problem is probably on that device

 How to Factory Reset Any Router

 - Make sure the router is powered on.
-A reset while powered off does nothing.
+Pressing reset while it's off does nothing.

 - Find the Reset button.
-It is usually a small recessed hole on the back or bottom of the router, labelled Reset or RST.
+It's usually a small recessed hole on the back or bottom, labeled Reset or RST.

 - Insert a pin, straightened paperclip or SIM ejector tool into the hole.

-- Wait 60 seconds for the router to fully start.
+- Wait about 60 seconds for it to fully start up.

 What Happens After a Factory Reset